Daniel-Krueger/daniel-krueger.github.io/_posts/2023-11-25-i-love-webcon-bps-01-04.md

 {% include video id="1ZaOdbmdGCA?autoplay=0&loop=1&mute=1&rel=0&playlist=1ZaOdbmdGCA" provider="youtube" %}

 WEBCON BPS is all about bringing together the strength of the business and the IT department.
 Up to version 2022 the business could:
-- define a process
+- Define a process
-- the fields and which is displayed when where
+- The fields and which is displayed when where
-- describe what’s happening like ‘when I click here, magic stuff happens’
+- Describe what’s happening like ‘when I click here, magic stuff happens’
-- test the prototype with actual data
+- Test the prototype with actual data

 This is called the Citizen-Assisted Development in WEBCON BPS.
 Why assisted and not 'real' citizen development?
 I have a good example from yesterday.
 A workflow consists of a parent and sub workflows which make up steps.
 Each step consists of different required information and optional documents to be filled out.
 The new change:
 Under specific circumstances we notice in step x that we need to repeat some of the earlier steps.
 So, we need an option to choose and copy some of the previous steps, but without the entered responses.
 These copied steps need to be inserted between the current and next step.
 Of course, we need to renumber the steps and the changes need to be reflected in the generated document.